Tushar0o7/dicee_flutter/README.md

-# dicee_flutter
+# dicee_flutter_game

-A new Flutter project.
+A new Flutter3.0 project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my first game created using flutter.
+I used material 3 introduced with Flutter 3.0!

 A few resources to get you started if this is your first Flutter project: